galaxyproject/planemo/docs/commands/tool_factory.rst

                                       execute command with.
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
+      --no_cache_galaxy               Skip caching of downloaded Galaxy obtained with --install_galaxy.
+Not caching this
+                                      results in faster downloads (no git) - so is better on throw away instances such with TravisCI.
       --no_cleanup                    Do not cleanup temp files created for and by Galaxy.
       --test_data DIRECTORY           test-data directory to for specified